bjeptum/Bright_Events/README.md

   SECRET_KEY=your_secret_key
   `

-6. Initialize the database

-  `python3 -m flask shell`

-7. Run the Flask application
+6. Run the Flask application

  `
- python3 -m flask run
+ python3 -m flask run.py
  `

-8. Navigate to your web browser and have at it
+7. Navigate to your web browser and have at it
-9.

 `
 http://127.0.0.1:5000/
 `